przybylee/NFLpredictions/README.md

 to be the opposit of `hspread`.
 The default values of `hBL` and `aBL` are -110, since that is usually the standard betting line for something with equal odds after vigorish is applied.

+After considering the probabities, betting on the Cardinals moneyline seems to have the best payout relative to our estimated probability of this actually happening.
+This is still the least likely wager to pay off.